lzou13/baselineWavelet_python/README.md

 # baselineWavelet_python
-Implementing baseline correction to spectrum by python using baselineWavelet written in R
+Implementing baseline correction to spectrum by python using baselineWavelet package written in R
 ## 1. Installation of R and baselineWavelet
 In windows, Make sure R is not installed on C disk.